Financial Aid7 min readMarch 7, 2026

 | Date | Action | |------|--------| | October 1 | FAFSA opens—file as early as possible | | October–January | CSS Profile due for private schools (varies) | | March–April | Award letters arrive | | April | Compare offers; contact financial aid offices for appeals | | May 1 | National Reply Date—commit and submit deposit |

-Use Counsely's My Colleges tracker to compare financial aid offers side-by-side for all the schools on your list.
+My Colleges Tracker: Use Counsely's My Colleges tool to compare financial aid offers side-by-side for all the schools on your list—so you can see the true net price at every school in one view.